DrewBarnhart/Excel-Assignment/README.md

   - Create a new sheet with a pivot table that has a column of outcome, rows of Date Created Conversion, values based on the count of outcome, and filters based on parent category and Years.

-  Attached is also a word document that includes some additional analysis of the datasheet
+  Attached is also a word document that includes additional analysis of the datasheet